janphilippgutt/secure-file-share/README.md

 Please find a deployment guide in the separate DEPLOYMENT_GUIDE.md.

-## Notes
+## Important Notes

-- Extend the backend to include more detailed permissions or logging if needed.
+- This project does not yet include per-user separation.

 - Always protect your AWS credentials and tokens.
 In this project, no sensitive credentials are exposed in the frontend.